atriveg/dmrimatlab-octave-deploy/README.md

 This is a set of wrapper scripts providing an interface to use the dmrimatlab software (https://github.com/atriveg/dmrimatlab) directly from the Linux command line over volumes contained in nifti files.
-You do not need to install any additional software to use this one, since the installation script will locally and automatically download and compile all the required components for you without root privileges (BUT you will need standard development tools such as cmake, C/C++ and fortran compilers, preferably the GCC suite).
+You do not need to install any additional software to use this one (not even dmrimatlab or GNU Octave themselves), since the installation script will locally and automatically download and compile all the required components for you without root privileges (BUT you will need standard development tools such as cmake, C/C++ and fortran compilers, preferably the GCC suite).

 Authors: